Teaching / Conferences

 Unless I'm working on a story, my MO around celeberities is never to ask them questions about their work (I figure they get that enough elsewhere) but just to talk about "normal" things.
 So instead of prying, I'd wait for Richard to talk about his art (which was rarely), his publishing and financial problems (frequently), or his personal life (often).
 So, unfortunately, I didn't hear from him a lot of insights into his craft.

-James M. Mellard, retired professor and chair of the English Department at Northern Illinois University (and author of
+James M. Mellard, retired professor and chair of the English Department at Northern Illinois University, DeKalb, Illinois, (and author of

 The Exploded Form: The Modernist Novel in America which includes a chapter on Brautigan's